Now Reading

 8. Full Metal Jacket (1987)

-Based on Gustav Hasford’s semi-autobiographical novel The Short-Timers, Stanley Kubrick’s hard-hitting adaptation depicted the true consequences of a war.
+Based on Gustav Hasford’s semi-autobiographical novel The Short-Timers, Stanley Kubrick’s hard-hitting adaptation depicted the true consequences of war.
 It was a daunting watch considering everyone made commercial war films before, where you’d cheer for your protagonist with a bucket of popcorn.
 In Full Metal Jacket though, nothing was chirpy.
 The audience was served with shell-shocking themes of military brainwashing, or dehumanization.

 Just like the novel, the film tried to show the horrors of war on a personal level and succeeded in doing so.